Ramsha1923/ENSE-375---Recipe-Management-System/README.md

 ## 3. Solution  <br>
 ### 3.1	Solution 1  <br>
-Overview
+**Overview** <br>
 Solution 1 proposes building a basic Java desktop application for recipe management, where each recipe is stored as a separate plain text file (.txt) on the user's local computer.
 The application provides a minimal graphical user interface (GUI) for users to create, view, and delete recipes.
-All recipes are saved in a single folder, with each recipe occupying its own file.
+All recipes are saved in a single folder, with each recipe occupying its own file. <br>
-How It Works
+**How It Works**
-Recipe Creation
-•
+**Recipe Creation**
-The user clicks an “Add Recipe” button in the application.
+- The user clicks an “Add Recipe” button in the application.
-•
-A form appears, allowing the user to enter the recipe title, ingredients, and instructions.
+- A form appears, allowing the user to enter the recipe title, ingredients, and instructions.
-•
-When the user clicks “Save,” the application concatenates all the entered information into a single string and writes it to a new .txt file.
+- When the user clicks “Save,” the application concatenates all the entered information into a single string and writes it to a new .txt file.
-•
-The file is typically named after the recipe title (e.g., ChocolateCake.txt).
+- The file is typically named after the recipe title (e.g., ChocolateCake.txt).
 If a file with the same name exists, a timestamp or number may be appended to avoid overwriting.

-Recipe Viewing
-•
-The application scans the designated recipes folder for all .txt files.
-•
-It displays a list of these files (usually by filename) to the user.
-•
-When a user selects a recipe, the application reads the contents of the corresponding .txt file and displays it in a simple, scrollable text area.
-Recipe Deletion
-•
-The user selects a recipe from the list and clicks a “Delete” button.
-•
-The application deletes the corresponding .txt file from the folder.
-User Interface
-•
-The GUI is typically composed of:
-•
-A list or table showing all recipe files.
-•
-Buttons for “Add Recipe,” “View Recipe,” and “Delete Recipe.”
-•
-A text area for displaying or editing recipe contents.
-Example Recipe File Content
-Recipe Title: Chocolate Cake
-Ingredients:
-- 2 cups flour
-- 1 cup sugar
-- 1/2 cup cocoa powder
-- 2 eggs
-Instructions:
-1. Preheat oven to 350F.
-2. Mix all ingredients.
-3. Bake for 30 minutes.
-Features and Limitations
-Supported Features
-•
-Basic CRUD: Create, Read, and Delete recipes.
-•
-Offline Access: All data is local; no internet required.
-•
-Simplicity: Easy to implement and understand.
-Limitations
-•
-No Structure: The data is just plain text, so there is no enforced format for ingredients, steps, or other fields.
-•
-No Organization: No support for tags, categories, favorites, or sorting other than by filename.
-•
-No Media Support: Cannot attach images or multimedia to recipes.
-•
-No Search or Filter: Users cannot search for recipes by ingredient, tag, or keyword.
-•
-No Import/Export: Recipes cannot be easily shared or backed up except by copying files manually.
-•
-No Validation: There is no way to ensure users enter all necessary information or use a consistent format.
-Testing and Validation Issues
-•
-Difficult to Test Data Integrity: Since the file format is not enforced, automated tests cannot reliably check for missing or malformed fields.
-•
-Limited Test Automation: Automated tests can only verify file creation, reading, and deletion—not the correctness of recipe content.
-•
-No Advanced Features to Test: Search, filter, tagging, and image attachment cannot be tested because they do not exist.
-•
-No Input Validation: The application cannot prevent invalid or incomplete recipes from being saved, making boundary value and equivalence class testing meaningless.
-Why This Solution Is Not Selected
-•
-Poor Testability: Most software testing techniques (e.g., boundary value, equivalence class, state transition, decision tables) cannot be applied to unstructured text files.
-•
-Lack of Features: Does not meet the project requirements for organization, searchability, or extensibility.
-•
-Not Scalable: As the number of recipes grows, managing them becomes cumbersome and error-prone.
-•
-Difficult Maintenance: Any future improvements (like adding tags or images) would require a complete redesign.
-In summary: Solution 1a is a simple and easy-to-implement approach that works for the most basic use case of storing and viewing recipes.
+**Recipe Viewing**
+- The application scans the designated recipes folder for all .txt files.
+- It displays a list of these files (usually by filename) to the user.
+- When a user selects a recipe, the application reads the contents of the corresponding .txt file and displays it in a simple, scrollable text area.

+**Recipe Deletion**
+- The user selects a recipe from the list and clicks a “Delete” button.
+- The application deletes the corresponding .txt file from the folder.

+**User Interface**
+- The GUI is typically composed of:
+- A list or table showing all recipe files.
+- Buttons for “Add Recipe,” “View Recipe,” and “Delete Recipe.”
+- A text area for displaying or editing recipe contents.

+**Features and Limitations**
+**Supported Features**
+- **Basic CRUD**: Create, Read, and Delete recipes.
+- **Offline Access**: All data is local; no internet required.
+- **Simplicity**: Easy to implement and understand.

+**Limitations**
+- **No Structure:** The data is just plain text, so there is no enforced format for ingredients, steps, or other fields.
+- **No Organization:** No support for tags, categories, favorites, or sorting other than by filename.
+- **No Media Support:** Cannot attach images or multimedia to recipes.
+- **No Search or Filter:** Users cannot search for recipes by ingredient, tag, or keyword.
+- **No Import/Export:** Recipes cannot be easily shared or backed up except by copying files manually.
+- **No Validation:** There is no way to ensure users enter all necessary information or use a consistent format.

+**Testing and Validation Issues**
+- **Difficult to Test Data Integrity:** Since the file format is not enforced, automated tests cannot reliably check for missing or malformed fields.
+- **Limited Test Automation:** Automated tests can only verify file creation, reading, and deletion—not the correctness of recipe content.
+- **No Advanced Features to Test:** Search, filter, tagging, and image attachment cannot be tested because they do not exist.
+- **No Input Validation:** The application cannot prevent invalid or incomplete recipes from being saved, making boundary value and equivalence class testing meaningless.

+**Why This Solution Is Not Selected**
+- **Poor Testability:** Most software testing techniques (e.g., boundary value, equivalence class, state transition, decision tables) cannot be applied to unstructured text files.
+- **Lack of Features:** Does not meet the project requirements for organization, searchability, or extensibility.
+- **Not Scalable:** As the number of recipes grows, managing them becomes cumbersome and error-prone.
+- **Difficult Maintenance:** Any future improvements (like adding tags or images) would require a complete redesign.

+**In summary:** Solution 1a is a simple and easy-to-implement approach that works for the most basic use case of storing and viewing recipes.
 However, it lacks structure, organization, and extensibility, making it unsuitable for a robust, testable, and maintainable recipe management system.

 ### 3.2	Solution 2  <br>